gramster/gramw.github.io/posts/zite-replacement-8.md

 queries to do.

 I hadn't used MongoDB before so it was a learning opportunity.
-Mongo is a no-SQL database that stores documents rather than records, so it is well suited to storing the JSON RSS feed objects.
+Mongo is a no-SQL database that stores *collections* of *documents* in its databases, rather than tables of records, so it is well suited to storing the JSON RSS feed objects.
 It's very easy to use too.
 I modified my exitisting code to take two callbacks, one to create an ID from an article, and the other to save the article give the ID.
 For the old code, the ID just